GoodVibesOhmly/GVO_SITE_NFT_MINT/README.md

 Minting NFT automagically stakes 33 tokens and each NFT comes with IRL membership benefits

-Hardcoded; 51% gov rights by Olympus + gOHM vested in treasury don't trust, but verify (on-chain) that we give back, incl Klima

-Need help: frond end dev + solidity to deploy on polygon/arbitrum Above all, your gigabrain ser, please poke holes, help us iterate

-This feels like the closest I've ever been to rethink my old biz Want sustainable incooome ser, try help safe planet, be near ocean And above all cultivate Good Vibes Ohmly, so ohmies don't burn out
+Want sustainable incooome ser, try help safe planet, be near ocean And above all cultivate Good Vibes Ohmly, so ohmies don't burn out